 The most common types of broadband are:

 - ADSL: the most basic and common type of broadband internet connection, which works over the same line as your landline phone.
+It's for this reason that ADSL packages always combine broadband and home phone.
 An ADSL connection is generally the slowest and cheapest of the three main types of fixed-line broadband available to buy for your home.

 - Cable: While ADSL broadband is dependent on BT’s copper phone line infrastructure, cable broadband providers like Virgin Media use coaxial cables instead.
 They offer faster speeds but aren’t usually as widely available across the UK.

-- Fibre: Optic fibre broadband is significantly faster than cable and ADSL with a more stable performance, it therefore tends to come at a higher price.
+- Fibre: Fibre optic broadband is significantly faster than cable and ADSL with a more stable performance, it therefore tends to come at a higher price.
 It’s not accessible everywhere but as providers extend their full fibre networks, availability is increasing all the time.
 It’s worth checking if you could benefit from fibre optic technology in your area.